tldr-pages/tldr/pages/common/git-release.md

 `git release {{tag_name}} -s`

-- Create a Git release with a message, locally and remotely:
+- Create and push a Git release with a message:

 `git release {{{tag_name}}} -m "{{message}}"`